Vopaaz/checkpointing/docs/docs/caveats.md

 ## Changing object method

 The object method is identified by its name only.
-Change in the object method code cannot be captured by the checkpoint.
+Checkpoint cannot capture changes in the object method code.

 === "1st run"